eighty20results/e20r-directory-for-pmpro/readme.txt

 === Action hooks ===
 1. pmpro_member_directory_extra_search_output - Output HTML so a user can provide input for the specified pmpromd_extra_search_fields search fields
 1. pmproemd_add_extra_profile_output - By default used to output the Shipping & Billing information sections on the user profile page, but can be used to add more data to the profile page for the user.
 Passes the current user's WP_User object as well as the array of entries from the 'fields=""' attribute (as it was prior to having been passed through the 'pmpro_member_profile_fields' filter).
+1. pmproemd_add_extra_profile_output - Output HTML at the bottom of the profile page entry for the selected member.
+Accepts 2 arguments: $real_fields_array (array of fields from Register Helper) and $profile_user (WP_User object for the member/user)
+1. pmproemd_add_extra_directory_output - Output HTML at the bottom of the directory entry for the current user.
+Accepts 2 arguments: $real_fields_array (array of fields from Register Helper) and $the_user (WP_User object for the member/user)

 NOTE: pmpro_member_directory_extra_search_input (filter hook) and pmpro_member_directory_extra_search_output (action hook) are two ways - hooks - of achieving the same thing (the filter is for backwards compatibility reasons).
 The preferred approach at this point is to use the pmpro_member_directory_extra_search_output action hook.